softlimit/theme-envy/README.md

-  build [options] [env]        Build Shopify theme clean                        Empty output directory convert [options] [source]   Convert an existing Shopify theme to Theme Envy directory structure dev                          Start development process and sync with Shopify using the Shopify CLI find-orphans                 Find unused snippets, partials, and assets in your Shopify theme init [options] [source]      Initialize a new Shopify theme project with Theme Envy directory structure
+  build [options] [env]        Build Shopify theme clean                        Empty output directory convert [options] [source]   Convert an existing Shopify theme to Theme Envy directory structure deploy                       Deploy your theme to Shopify by copying the live theme then pushing changes to codebase on top of it dev                          Start development process and sync with Shopify using the Shopify CLI find-orphans                 Find unused snippets, partials, and assets in your Shopify theme init [options] [source]      Initialize a new Shopify theme project with Theme Envy directory structure